Inside this post, I’ll share exactly how to grab a few things around the house to get your kids to play together without fighting.

 Spoiler alert: my kids don’t always get along.

 Here’s how “the fighting” typically goes down…

-My daughter screeched, “Mom, he pushed me!” while my three-year-old son refuted, “No, I not!”
+- My daughter screeches, “Mom, he pushed me!” while my three-year-old son refutes, “No, I not!”

-He rolled on top of her back like a rolling pin flattening a huge mound of pizza dough and I knew that I needed to step in.
+- He rolls on top of her back like he’s flattening a huge mound of pizza dough annnnnnd…. that’s when I step in.

 But to suggest a few ways to be constructive together instead of killing each other.

-I’ve seen boredom jars and a few other ways to get kids engaged, but this is my list of 10 easy suggestions to get kids playing together without having to do anything fancy.
+I’ve seen boredom jars and a few other ways to get kids engaged, but I’ve found our list of 10 easy suggestions to get kids playing together has been the most successful solution for our family.

-When my kids are battling it out on the couch and all I can here is, “he said this”, “she said that!,” I normally know what time it is: 4:00pm.
+Let’s get real.
+This isn’t just about our kids fighting, but it’s about them hitting a WALL.
+I’ve always called it “witching hour.”
+When my kids are battling it out on the couch and all I can hear is, “he said this”, “she said that!,” I normally know what time it is: 4:00pm.